-Important: When you release the blade-control bar, both the engine and blade should stop within 3 seconds.
-If they do not stop properly, stop using your machine immediately and contact an Authorized Service Dealer.
+Important: When you release the blade-control bar, the engine should shut off and the blade should stop within 3 seconds.
+If they do not, stop using your machine immediately and contact an Authorized Service Dealer.

 Recycling the Clippings

 Your machine comes from the factory ready to recycle the grass and leaf clippings back into the lawn.